liip/LiipImagineBundle/Resources/doc/cache-resolver/aws_s3.md

 If enabled both first one will be [Cache](./cache.md), then [Proxy](./proxy.md) and after all process delegates to AwsS3 resolver.

-## Object URL Options
+## Object GET Options

-In order to make use of the object URL options, you can simply add a call to the service, to alter those options you need.
+In order to make use of the object GET options, you can simply add a call to the service, to alter those options you need.

 ``` yaml
 services: